WebFiori/docs/database.md

 ### Insert Record

-The method [MySQLQuery::insert()](https://webfiori.com/docs/webfiori/database/mysql/MySQLQuery#insert) is used to build an insert query for MySQL database.
-The following code sample shows how to use that method to create an insert query.
+The method [AbstractQuery::insert()](https://webfiori.com/docs/webfiori/database/AbstractQuery#insert) is used to build an insert query for MySQL and MSSQL database.
+The following code sample shows how to use that method to create an insert query in case of MySQL database.
+It is used in same way in case of MSSQL.

 ``` php